otrv4/otrv4/architecture-decisions/001-security-level.md

 We will use SHA3-512 as key derivation function.
-We use the construct SHA3-512(key || secret) when a keyed cryptographic hash function is expected, and use the construct SHA3-512(counter || secret) every time multiple keys need to be derived from the same secret.
+We use the construct SHA3-512(key || secret) when a keyed cryptographic hash function is expected, and use the construct SHA3-512(counter || secret) to provide cryptographic domain separation every time multiple keys need to be derived from the same secret.

 We will use the SHA3-256 hash function for generating fingerprints for long-lived, public keys.
 SHA3-256 has a security strength of 256 bits against preimage attacks.
 However, it only has a security strength of 128 bits against collision attacks.
 We choose SHA3-256 instead of SHA3-512 for the operation of generating fingerprints because the output from SHA3-512 is much larger.